WiednerF/MoonGUI/documentation/ARCH.md

   ![MoonGUI Client](client.png)

 ## Server Architecture
-The Server is based on the Server which starts and stops the MoonGen process and collects data like described in the following pciture:
+The Server is based on the Server which starts and stops the MoonGen process and collects data like described in the following picture:
  ![MoonGUI Server](server.png)